kuzzleio/kuzzle/src/README.md

 ### Change RabbitMQ and Elasticsearch host

-If you are not running RabbitMQ and Elasticsearch on localhost, you can configure host and port (on Linux):
+If you are not running RabbitMQ and Elasticsearch on localhost, you can configure host and port:

 ```bash
 $ export ELASTICSEARCH_HOST=myelasticsearch:9200